pivotal/docs-tap/aws-services/install-aws-services.hbs.md

 This topic tells you how to install AWS Services from the Tanzu Application Platform (commonly known as TAP) package repository.

-> **Note** The AWS Service package in not in any of the Tanzu Application Platform profiles.
+> **Note** The AWS Service package is not in any of the Tanzu Application Platform profiles.
 > To use this package, you must follow the instructions in this topic.

 ## <a id="prerequisites"></a> Prerequisites